 This is a simple, low-cost option.
 Some people do well with it, while others are too sensitive to tolerate it.
 The problem is probably the little speaker hanging from the headset, and perhaps also the sound quality, which some people complain about.

 This device clamps on to a regular telephone handset.
 Two sound tubes transfer the sound to and from the regular handset to a second handset that has no wires in it at all.
 The tubes are made of plastic, while the handset is either wood or plastic.

-This phone works very well.
+This phone works well.
 The sound quality is good, though it is dampened some by the tubes, so it can be hard to hear soft spoken people.
+It doesn’t fit well on some phones with a small microphone.
 The assembly takes up more room than the phone itself.
 It could be kept under a table or on a table.
-The assembly doesn’t fit into the phone cradle, so something else has to be used to “hang up”, such as a piece of rock or a small brick.
+The assembly doesn’t fit into the phone cradle, so something else has to be used to “hang up”, such as a piece of rock, a metal pipe or a small brick.

 The sources tend to change over time, but try these Swedish websites:

 This is the best and most expensive model available.
 The main part of the phone is a regular mass-produced phone, which has been modified with shielding and a grounding cord.
 The regular handset has been replaced with a two-way tube-phone, which fits nicely in the cradle.